BOAT-ocean-acoustics/boat-website/book/workshop_new_orleans.md

   - Developing intuitions for key ocean acoustics concepts and related signal processing and statistical concepts
   - Getting connected with a community of learners / researchers / educators in related fields
 - **Financial support**:
-  - We plan to provide partial travel support and two nights of lodging for students needing financial assistance to participate in the workshop.
+  - Students can apply for financial assistance (partial travel support and two nights lodging) to participate in the workshop.
 See [](new-orleands-logistics) for detail.

 ## Application